Benji Marshall: Wests Tigers (2003–2013)

 Marshall made his comeback from surgery against St George Illawarra in round 1, but broke his cheek bone.
 He played the rest of the match and set up the winning try.

-Making his comeback against the Cowboys, Marshall set up many tries with a mixture of stepping and perceptiveness.
-In the 79th minute he was injured by Cowboy's prop Carl Webb.
+Making his comeback against the Cowboys, in the 79th minute he was injured by Cowboys prop Carl Webb.
 He popped his shoulder out but recovered in three weeks, playing for New Zealand in the ANZAC test.
-With another injury-free run he began producing dominating performances for the Tigers but eight weeks into his come-back he dislocated the same shoulder that had been dislocated against North Queensland, and he missed the rest of the season.
+Eight weeks into his come-back he dislocated the same shoulder that had been dislocated against North Queensland, and he missed the rest of the season.

 Marshall kicking the ball in a match against the Newcastle Knights.